ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 ### Mappool instructions

 1. There will be a new mappool for every stage.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. Each mappool has a specific size depending on the stage.
-   - **The Round of 32 and Round of 16 mappools will have 5 NoMod maps, 3 DoubleTime maps and 2 maps for each of the remaining mod brackets.**
+   - **The Round of 32 and Round of 16 mappools will have 5 NoMod maps, 3 Double Time maps and 2 maps for each of the remaining mod brackets.**
-   - **The Quarterfinals, Semifinals, Finals and Grand Finals mappools will have 6 NoMod maps, 4 DoubleTime maps and 3 maps for each of the remaining mod brackets.**
+   - **The Quarterfinals, Semifinals, Finals and Grand Finals mappools will have 6 NoMod maps, 4 Double Time maps and 3 maps for each of the remaining mod brackets.**
 4. Each mappool has one tiebreaker.
-5. **The NoFail mod may be selected on any map.**
+5. **The No Fail mod may be selected on any map.**
-6. The NoMod bracket will be played with no mods enabled at all (other than NoFail).
+6. The NoMod bracket will be played with no mods enabled at all (other than No Fail).
-7. The Hidden, HardRock and DoubleTime bracket will be played with the respective mod enabled by all players.
+7. The Hidden, Hard Rock and Double Time bracket will be played with the respective mod enabled by all players.
 8. The FreeMod bracket will have Free Mods enabled.
-   - Possible mod choices are Hidden, HardRock and Hidden+HardRock.
+   - Possible mod choices are Hidden, Hard Rock and Hidden+Hard Rock.
-   - **When playing a FreeMod map, there must be one player with Hidden and one player with HardRock or Hidden+HardRock.
+   - **When playing a FreeMod map, there must be one player with Hidden and one player with Hard Rock or Hidden+Hard Rock.
 For the remaining players, enabling mods is optional.**
 9. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, there are no mod requirements.